 Here are nine places which showcase the diversity of landscapes in Indonesia:

 The sixth-largest island in the world, Sumatra is a perfect place to enjoy a tropical vacation.
 The extraordinarily diverse Indonesian landscapes ensure an abundance of volcanic mountains, dense tropical forests, swamps, mangroves and rivers that are home to a variety of wildlife.
 There are over 10 National Parks in the Island having species like Sumatran Tiger, Sumatran Elephant, Sumatran Cuckoo and Sumatran Rhinoceros are now critically endangered due to the clearing of forests.
 Sumatra is also the largest producer of Indonesian Coffee.
 Vast pine forests with high mountains cover the northern region of the island.
 Sumatra is also home to Indonesia’s highest volcano, Mount Kerinci which attracts a lot of trek enthusiasts.

 The world’s most populous island, Java is also home to the country’s capital, Jakarta.
 The island, along with its scenic tourist attractions, is also a place of Indonesia’s religious, historical and cultural heritage.
 The island is of volcanic origin, hence contains 38 mountain peaks - the highest one being Mount Semeru and the most active volcano Mount Merapi.
 Java has one of the wealthiest rice cultivation cultures in the world, and also famous for its Coffee Arabica.
 These plantations are grown on the steps created on mountains and are a source of living for more than half of Java’s population.
 The island receives plenty of rainfall to give rise to beautiful green scenery of the mountains and plantations.
 Java hosts a landscape of coastal mangrove forests in the north to massive rocky cliffs in the south with tropical rainforests all over the island.
-Java is called a Birdwatcher’s Paradise due to the presence of 450 types of birds.
+Java is called a birdwatcher’s paradise due to the presence of 450 types of birds and is home to some of the most dramatic landscapes in Indonesia.